irvingkennet45/GardenPi_Plus/README.md

 ## Features

-- Captive portal for easy managament
+- Web portal for easy managament
 - OTA updates
 - Easy configuration, allowing for plug-n-play
 - Expansion capable, although you may have to program such expansions yourself
 - Cheap compared to other automated systems
 - Extremely customizable
 - Weather-aware, allowing the system to pause or alert you in inclement weather situations
-- Scheduling features within the portal, for easy automation.
+- Scheduling features within the portal, for easy automation
+- Modular, allowing for endless combonations with other sensors and data, limited only by your programming skills

 ## Security

 - Captive portal authentication
 - Zero-trust logic, only keeping necessary information open without authentication
 - SHA-256 credential hashing, keeping your password, pin, and other such information private
-- LAN-only mode if desired
+- LAN-only mode if desired (comment out applicable sections)
 - MAC auto-authentication, allowing for quick access to the portal by referencing a whitelist of MAC address

 ## Customization

-With the ability to full modify direct from the source, you can customize the CSS file to suit your needs!
+With the ability to fully modify the portal's styling directly from the source, you can customize your experience as much as you'd like!

 ## Expansion

-Add your own modules, such as temperature sensors, humidity sensors, soil monitors, and more, and connect them through GPIO for monitoring and oversight over your garden!
+Add your own modules, such as temperature sensors, humidity sensors, soil monitors, and more, and connect them through GPIO pins for logging and oversight over your garden!

 > <strong>Note:</strong> <em>This project was NOT originally intended to be a replacement for the original GardenPi or GardenPi powered by Neptune.
-I honestly had no idea that these were already programs that existed before I started writing this one, and they might have made creating this easier if I had, but to be fair, this was a personal project to practice my skills.
-None of the code or concepts used in this project are based off of those, and all though they do share some concepts, all of the ideas that I created for mine are fully from my own knowledge and not CTRL+V. After learning of those projects, I've decided to call it GardenPi+.</em>
+I honestly had no idea that these were already programs that existed before I started writing this one, and they might have made creating this easier if I had.
+In all honesty, this was a personal project to practice my skills.
+None of the code or concepts used in this project are based off of those, and allthough they do share some concepts, all of the ideas that I created for mine are fully from my own knowledge and not just CTRL+V'd.
+After learning of those projects, I've decided to call it GardenPi+.</em>
 >#### OG GardenPi:
 > [GardenPi (ankitr42/gardenpi)](https://github.com./ankitr42/gardenpi 'GardenPi') <br>
 > [GardenPi powered by Neptune (rjsears/GardenPi)](https://github.com/rjsears/GardenPi 'GardenPi Powered by Neptune')